microsoft/fit-on-fhir/src/GoogleFitOnFhir.Identity/README.md

 In order to test your deployment with the Google Fit API, it is necessary to setup a Google Cloud Platform account.
 There are 5 areas of concern that must be addressed in order to complete this process.

-## Create a Google Developer Account
+## Create a Google Account

-The first step is to create a google developer account.
-Go to the [portal](https://cloud.google.com/), and follow the steps for signing up.
+The first step is to create a google account.
+Go to the [accounts page](https://accounts.google.com/), and follow the steps for signing up.

 ## Create a project in the dashboard

-Once your developer account has been created, go to your Google Cloud Platform console.
-From the Dashboard view, choose Create Project.
+Once your google account has been created, go to the [Google Cloud Platform console](https://console.cloud.google.com/).
+From the Dashboard view, click the *Select a Project* dropdown.
+From the view that appears, click the *NEW PROJECT* button.
 Give your project a name, and choose your location.

 ## Enable API access